IBM/CodeEngine/bind-job/README.md

 your job.
 Meaning, it'll make the secret name/value pairs visible as a set of environment variables.

-In this sample we'll create an instance of a DB2 service.
+In this sample we'll create an instance of an Event Streams service.

-Note: this sample will not work in the "eu-de" region because it uses a free tier of the DB2 service which is not available in that region.

 - - -